 Recovery itself is certainly something to be thankful for.
-Many of us nearly lost ourselves completely to active addiction, codependency and/or the issues that come with being adult children of addicts.
+Many of us nearly lost ourselves completely to active addiction, codependency, and/or the issues that come with being adult children of addicts.
 No matter the reasons we find ourselves in recovery today, we can be grateful that we have found ourselves at all.

-And, though many of us have lost friends, family members, and significant others to the disease, the consequences of our actions or the process of recovery and reality of sobriety, we do have ourselves.
+And, though many of us have lost friends, family members, and significant others to addiction, the consequences of our actions or the process of recovery and reality of sobriety, we do have ourselves.
 The latter is likely something we have never had before.
 That is why it’s a top priority on the gratitude list.

 From You to Others

 Be thankful for you, and let Thanksgiving kick off a daily practice of speaking gratitude for yourself and your recovery.
-After all, your presence is something that was lost to everyone including yourself in active addiction, but you are returning home in recovery.
+After all, your presence is something that was lost to everyone, including yourself in active addiction, but you are returning home in recovery.
 Not to a physical place or geographical location, but to the truth that is you.

 If nothing else, be grateful for that.
 Your presence truly is the greatest gift.